Venezuela opposition leader arrives in Spain to claim asylum – DW – 09/08/2024

 Venezuelan opposition candidate Edmundo Gonzalez arrived in Spain on Sunday, Spanish officials said, where he is due to seek asylum after fleeing his home country.

-The United States and many Latin American countries consider Gonzalez the true winner of Venezuela's July 28 presidential election, which incumbent Nicolas Maduro was declared by electoral officials to have won.
+The United States and many Latin American countries consider 75-year-old Gonzalez the true winner of Venezuela's July 28 presidential election, which incumbent Nicolas Maduro was declared by electoral officials and the supreme court to have won.

-A worsening political crisis forced Gonzalez into hiding and an arrest warrant was issued for the politician on charges including attempted seizure of office and incitement to sedition.
+A worsening political crisis forced Gonzalez into hiding for the past month and an arrest warrant was issued this week for the politician on charges including attempted seizure of office and incitement to sedition.

 What do we know about Gonzalez' arrival in Spain?